5

 2. Prayer and Worship Life

 The College has many opportunities for all members of the community to come together for prayer and communal worship.
-The College Community gathers regularly at St Mary’s Anglican Church for our Whole College Chapel Service.
-It is a wonderful experience to see students from Kindergarten to Year 12 worshiping along side staff, parents and members of the broader community.
+The College Community gathers regularly for our Whole College Chapel Services.
 The Primary School also come together once a fortnight to worship together at the Primary Chapel Service.
 Secondary students enjoy Year Group and House based services each term.
 All staff meetings and school assemblies also commence with prayer.
-The College also has prayer groups for staff, students and parents.
+The College offers numerous opportunities for students, staff, parents and carers to come together to reflect and pray.

 3. Retreats and Reflection Days